Provincial Assessments in Alternate Format

 Current information on the Adjudication process for BC’s Provincial Assessments is available online or you can email EDUC.Adjudication@gov.bc.ca.

 More information on the current Provincial Assessments can be found on the Ministry of Education website.

 PRCVI sends out Assessment application reminders a few times per year and we strongly recommend that the district or independent school Teacher of Students with Visual Impairments be directly involved in the alternate format assessment or FSA request process for their students.
 We receive a few last-minute requests for each assessment session and sometimes it may be too late to send the necessary assessment for the scheduled date and time needed.

 In order for a student to be eligible to receive an alternate format assessment, they must be registered with PRCVI.
 We have been receiving a lot of large print requests for students with learning difficulties, and these students usually do not meet the criteria to be registered with PRCVI for vision support.

 Even if your students are not writing until June, we must receive the request forms by the October deadline, so we can anticipate what student orders we need to fill for the Released Braille and Large Print Assessments that are usually sent in early December.

 You can only request one format of an Assessment for your student, so for example, it is not possible to request an electronic version and also a separate booklet of tactile or large print images.

-It is important that the Braille assessment is returned to PRCVI, even if the student has chosen not to write it.
-Both the Braille-format assessment and the student’s written open-ended and multiple-choice responses must be packaged separately from the regular and large print copies and returned to PRCVI.
+It is important that the braille format assessment is returned to PRCVI, even if the student has chosen not to write it.
+Both the braille format assessment and the student’s written open-ended and multiple-choice responses must be packaged separately from the regular and large print copies and returned to PRCVI.
 A pre-paid courier waybill is provided with the return address and shipping instructions.
 The braille-using student responses are then sent by courier to the Ministry of Education for hand-marking.